Skip to main contentArrow Right

 What is generative AI?

-Generative AI (gen AI or GAI) is artificial intelligence that creates new outputs.
+Generative AI (gen AI or GAI) is artificial intelligence that leverages pattern recognition to create outputs.
 It creates text, images, audio, video, code, and other forms of media whole cloth based on its training data and user prompts.
 Gen AI models are trained on large datasets and learn the patterns inherent to them.
 They draw on this knowledge to predict the most likely response to a prompt and then refine their outputs through iterative comparisons against their training.

 Common examples of generative AI products include OpenAI’s ChatGPT (text and images) , Midjourney (images), Sora (video) and Anthropic’s Claude (text, code, multimedia).